ArielSafar/Arduino-Switch-Breaker/README.md

 https://www.amazon.com/DaFuRui-Breadboard-400-Point-Multiple-Preformed/dp/B07KGQHJW8
 13.99$

-(Optional - if you already have ones) DSA keycaps (x37). use a set you don't care destroying. those are prbably the cheapest on amazon with more than 32 keycaps https://www.amazon.com/YMDK-Keycap-Switches-Mechanical-Keyboard/dp/B079GPVBQ2 13.5$
+*(Optional - if you already have ones) DSA keycaps (x37). use a set you don't care destroying. those are prbably the cheapest on amazon with more than 32 keycaps https://www.amazon.com/YMDK-Keycap-Switches-Mechanical-Keyboard/dp/B079GPVBQ2 13.5$

-total:
+Total
-everything with wires only (no keycaps)
+* everything with wires only (no keycaps)
 76.48$
-everything with breadboard (no keycaps)
+* everything with breadboard (no keycaps)
 85.19$

-DSA keycaps are another 13.99$
+* DSA keycaps are another 13.99$